subalakr/workshop/server/beginner/outline.md

   - Creating JSON objects in Java
   - CRUD operations
 - Hands on
-  - Creating a login with session
+  - Creating a up and downvote app for presentations
+    - Create presentation documents
+    - record up and down votes
 - Statistics with views
-  - Creating a view to show active sessions
+  - Creating a view to show list all presentations
+  - Creating a view to aggregate the vote count
   - Querying views from Java

+Demo Application:

+Thumbs up / down voting application backend for presentations
+- Create presentations
+- Record votes ( +/-1 )
+- List all presentations
+- Aggregate votes over presentations

 How Couchbase works - 2h
 ------------------------